VeinDevTtv/gt3-tracker/README.md

 ![Porsche GT3](https://files.porsche.com/filestore/image/multimedia/none/992-gt3-modelimage-sideshot/model/765dfc51-51bc-11eb-80d1-005056bbdc38/porsche-model.png)

+## Recent Updates

+The application has been enhanced with two major new features:

+1. **AI Assistant**: Using OpenAI's API, you can now ask questions about your savings progress and receive personalized insights, advice, and encouragement based on your current stats.

+2. **Dedicated Settings Page**: All configuration options have been moved to a separate settings page, giving the main tracking interface a cleaner, more focused design.

 ## Overview

 This application helps you track your weekly savings toward a Porsche GT3.
 It visually represents your progress with charts and indicators, making it easier to stay motivated and on track with your savings goal.